 Things to know about Avastin

 Avastin is not right for everyone.
 Tell your doctor if you are having surgery soon.
-Taking this drug before or after surgery may interfere with healing and bleeding.3
+Taking this drug before or after surgery may interfere with healing and increase bleeding.3

 Avastin can cause harm to an unborn baby and should not be given to women who are pregnant.
 Women who may become pregnant should use birth control (contraception) during treatment and for a period of time after the last dose of Avastin.
 Talk to your doctor about the right birth control options and how long you need to use them.
 Women should also not breastfeed during treatment with Avastin and for a period of time after the last dose.
 Talk to your doctor about the right breastfeeding options.3